Happy End (2009 film): Plot

 The film flips back and forth between events that take place one year apart from each other.

 In the present, Robinson Laborde lives in Biarritz in his parents' apartment.
 He has one hand and a prosthetic.
 The previous year, while visiting his parents with his wife Chloé and daughter Mélanie, he sees a very attractive woman, Laetitia, on the beach and falls hopelessly in love with her.
 He starts an affair and, as the film develops, it is evident that he has left his family to be with her.

 In the present, Robinson is looking for a notebook; the saleswoman, Ombeline, tells him that paper has become scarce and all she can offer is a cooking book with blank spaces for notes.
 Later on, Ombeline happens to meet Robinson at a bar and starts small talk with him; she seems to know him but he does not remember.

 In the past, Laetitia has suddenly left Robinson; she is into pornography and prostitution, although she denies having any sexual involvement with her "clients".
 There is news about a virus that is wiping everyone in the world, but life goes on as usual.
 Robinson stops by a bar and finds his friend Théo, a tenor.
 Theo tells him a story about the time he was a music teacher to the Marquise d'Arcangues, who had a baby by him, that included Iris, who is tending the bar.
-The Marquise told Theo that she had a dream that if he and Iris made love, they would save the world.
+The Marquise told Theo that she had a dream that if he and Iris had sex, they would save the world.

 In the present, Biarritz is suddenly evacuated; Robinson decides to go to Zaragoza, Spain, to track Laetitia down.
 He stops by an abandoned boarding school and an earthquake occurs.
 Robinson continues his trip and arrives in Pamplona, where everyone is celebrating the Sanfermines.
 He finds Ombeline and the two walk their way through town trying to find a place to stay, to no avail.
 Ombeline tells Robinson that her husband has left her to search for another woman in Spain.
 He starts telling her his story, which he has been writing in the cooking book she sold him.
 Suddenly, there are terrorist attacks in Pamplona and the two leave for a hotel in the mountains; Ombeline manages to secure a suite that is usually reserved for the Royal Family.
-While Robinson and Ombeline make love, helicopters are seen through the windows.
+While Robinson and Ombeline have sex, helicopters are seen through the windows.
 Later that night, while having dinner, Ombeline sees her husband with the other woman, Iris.
 Since Robinson will do nothing, she calls him a coward and he leaves.
 While leaving the hotel, he receives a video from his daughter who is doing well off in a ship.
 As he records an answer, Ombeline has stolen her husband's car and they finally reach Zaragoza.
 Ombeline reveals that she was his father's lover, but they suddenly stopped their relationship.